- Undergraduate Students

 - GCSE pass in English at grade C or above.

-- IELTS with an average overall score of 6.0 for undergraduate study, and 6.5 for postgraduate study with at least a 5.5 in each component.
+- Most of the university's academic programmes require an IELTS with an average overall score of 6.0 with at least a 5.5 in each component.

-- Note that a UKVI SELT IELTS is required for students applying for a Tier 4 visa to undertake a pre-sessional English language course.
+- Students who do not meet these requirements are able to undertake a pre-sessional English course at the university.
+Please note, a UKVI Secure English Language Test (IELTS) is required for students applying for a Tier 4 visa to undertake a pre-sessional English language course.

 Accommodation for International Students